-All Invesco employees are subject to the Global Outside Business Activities policy which requires employees to obtain approval before engaging in any outside activity, so Invesco has the opportunity to consider whether the activity creates an actual or potential conflict of interest.
+All Invesco employees are subject to the Global Outside Business Activities Policy which requires employees to obtain approval before engaging in outside activities.
+An outside business activity refers to any outside activity for which an employee is engaged, outside of their duties and responsibilities to (or with) Invesco, regardless of whether the activity is compensated (monetarily or otherwise).
+Prior review and approval of an outside activity allows Invesco the opportunity to consider whether the activity creates an actual or potential conflict of interest.